wp-plugins/peepso-core/readme.txt

 * Search for "PeepSo".
 * Click "Install".
 * Go to "Appearance -> Menus"
-* Select the menu you"d like to link to your social network.
+* Select the menu you'd like to link to your social network.
 * Add the page "Recent Activity" to that menu
 * Save.